-Crunchy and light, these crackers are usually individually packed with two crackers each pack.
-The rice crackers have a mixed taste of sweet and salty, and it is finely sprinkled with seasoning as well.
+Crunchy and light, these crackers are usually individually packed with two crackers in each pack.
+The rice crackers have a mixed taste of sweet and salty, and they are finely sprinkled with seasoning.

-These individually wrapped rice crackers are perfect for sharing with your family and friends or for just eating them as a snack on-the-go.
+These individually wrapped rice crackers are perfect for sharing with your family and friends or for just eating as a snack on the go.

 2. Haw Flakes